AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 ## Extract Text and Tables

-The sample below extracts text and table elements information from a PDF document.It also generates table renditions in xlsx format by default.
+The sample below extracts text and table element information from a PDF document and returns a JSON file along with table data in XLSX format.

 <CodeBlock slots="heading, code" repeat="5" languages="Java,.NET, Node JS, Python, Rest API" />